dakota-v/DandD/ThrallOfXanterion/Overview.markdown

 # Thrall of Xanterion: Introduction

 # Overview
 Welcome travelers to the world of South Shore and the story of  the Second Invasion of Xanterion.
-Based mainly in the city of Old Guard and the surronding areas, this adventure is designed for 4 Player Characters starting at level one and advanceing them through level three.
-Included in this campaign is pre created encounter and loot tables, but any and all items of this campaign can and should be modified to fit your player base and specific rusleset.
+Based mainly in the city of Old Guard and the surrounding areas, this adventure is designed for 4 Player Characters starting at level one and advancing them through level three.
+Included in this campaign is pre created encounter and loot tables, but any and all items of this campaign can and should be modified to fit your player base and specific ruleset.
 ## List of Tables and Figures
 ### Tables
 ##### Tables